look/query-parser/tutorial/build_a_query_parser.md

 > `~N` after a word signifies edit distance (fuzziness)<br>
 > `~N` after a phrase signifies slop amount

+This syntax is both complicated and may let users generate expensive queries.

-## Taking control of your search box
+## Take control of your search box

 Often, when you go down the built-in query parser route, you'll get something working quickly, but later run into problems.
 Users (or your exception monitoring software) complains that queries don't work; or extremely expensive queries slow the service down for everyone.